Access the Code of Practice online

 There are many ways of more accurately determining the actual corrosivity of a given location.
 The most commonly accepted method as outlined in ISO 9223 is measuring first-year corrosion rate of different metals: mild steel (MS), zinc, aluminium and copper.
 The COP uses the first-year corrosion rate of mild steel as the most relevant and reliable indicator of a location’s corrosivity.

-The names given by different Standards for given corrosion zones vary.
+The names given by different Standards for specified corrosion zones vary.
 The Corrosion Zones in the Code of Practice are similar to those published in NZS 3604:2011 except that:

 • the COP makes a distinction between Harbours, West Coast, and East Coast shorelines, and